-As a parent of a young athlete, you know first-hand the dangers of recreational sports.
+As a parent of a young athlete, you know first-hand the benefits of recreational sports.
 You also know the dangers, whether it’s an injury, bullying from other kids or bad behavior by fellow parents and coaches.

 The Centers for Disease Control and Prevention (CDC) reports that nearly 4 million medical visits are tied to youth sports injuries annually.
 Coupled with a reported 20 million annual school absences related to those injuries and a growing list of personal injury claims, youth sports has seen a major drop in participation.

 However, the CDC says that 50% of youth sports injuries are preventable through education and awareness.

 CoachSafely is a safety policy and education solution created in 2015 to identify and rectify gaps in youth sports programming through comprehensive education that empowers parents and coaches to make the best decisions for their young athletes.

-The Coach Safely Act is a law requiring all government or sub-government agencies in Alabama related to youth sports to train their coaches in injury recognition and prevention, ensuring that signs of injury are acknowledged and handled swiftly.
+The Coach Safely Act is a law requiring all government or sub-government agencies in Alabama related to youth sports to train their coaches in injury recognition and prevention, ensuring that signs of injury are acknowledged and handled swiftly and properly.